mixpanel/docs/Admin/Data-Governance.md

 - Select your CSV file
 - Review Events, Event Properties, and/or User Profile Properties
 - Import into Lexicon

+Event and property descriptions and metadata (hidden, dropped, sensitive, etc) that are already in Lexicon will be overwritten by descriptions and metadata for matching event and property names.
+By default, any event and property descriptions for events that are not imported will remain unchanged unless you check the option to overwrite your entire data dictionary during import.

 # Lexicon Schemas API